Polyman Report Generator

 HOW-TO use Polyman Report Generator

-After download and uncompressing the file, Polyman Report Generator is made available through an .exe application which can be interacted (on Windows' compatible systems) from any programming or scriping language, or directly by using a system console.
+After download and uncompressing the file, Polyman Report Generator is made available through an .exe application which can be interacted (on Windows' compatible systems) from any programming or scripting language, or directly by using a system console.

 For a quick start, you can just execute the demo files included within the package.
 Try to open and/or execute the two demo scripts included ("ExecuteDemo_Batch.bat" and "ExecuteDemo_Interactive.bat") from a command shell, or just by double clicking them using a windows explorer.

 The full usage syntax is described next (note parameters between brackets are optional):

 PolymanReport.exe "EDFplusAnnotationsFile.edf" "ReportTemplateFile.fr3" [/xml[:"xml_output_file.xml"]] [/png[:"png_output_file"]] [/pdf[:"pdf_output_file]] [/html[:"html_output_file]] [/silent] [/compact]

-- EDFplusAnnotationsFile.edf is the path to the location of the source EDF+ annotations file containing the results scorings
+EDFplusAnnotationsFile.edf is the path to the location of the source EDF+ file containing the EDF+ standard annotations representing the scorings

-- ReportTemplateFile.fr3 is the path to a report template definning the layout and the contents of the resulting sleep report (Fast Report format)
+ReportTemplateFile.fr3 is the path to a report template defining the layout and the contents of the resulting sleep report (Fast Report format, see attached "FRUser.chm" file for more information on this).

-- The /xml /png and /pdf flags are optional and, if present, can be followed by the path to an output file that will be created in the corresponding chosen format.
+The /xml, /png, /pdf, and /html flags are optional and, if present, can be followed by the path to an output file that will be created in the corresponding chosen format.
 If the name of the output file is omitted then the output file will be named equal as to the input source file, just setting the extension as it corresponds.
-The /xml option is overall interesting to allow parsing of the different report indices, for example, for scientific purposes
+The /xml option is overall interesting to allow parsing of the different report indices, for example, for scientific purposes.

-- The /interactive flag is optional (default is missing to allow batch processing) and if active, it activates user interaction through a dedicated GUI allowing configuration of extra options or editing the contents of the report
+The /silent flag is optional allowing batch processing without requiring user interaction.
+If omitted, then Polyman Report executes through a dedicated GUI allowing configuration of extra options or editing the contents of the report

-- The /compact is optional (default is missing) which will force the resulting report to try to compact the contained information to reduce the overall length
+The /compact is optional (default is missing) which will force the resulting report to try to compact the contained information to reduce the overall resulting length

 Configuration of the report templates